Back

 They are typically undertaken by students and graduates looking to gain relevant skills.
 Typically, these internship posts earn the minimum average wage wherever you are.
 They’re just a starting point, like extended university work in the field.

 Many internships are unpaid.
-You must watch for these if you can’t afford to allocate hours to unpaid work.
-Since the pandemic, online internships have become increasingly popular and are a way to harness experience while working on something else.
+If you can’t afford to allocate hours to unpaid work, you must look for these.
+Since the pandemic, online internships have become increasingly popular.
+They are a way to harness experience while working on something else.

 Similar to internships, Apprenticeships are a way to get hands-on experience while starting a profession.
 Typically, they involve an apprenticeship contract with a company and are all about learning while doing.